khzaw/khzaw.github.io/_posts/2016-07-14-the-worst-kind-of-breakup.md

 The one where she’s leaving before you’ve had the chance to fully process that she even wanted to leave you in the first place.
 The one where your world gets shattered before you even knew there was a crack in it.
 She’s saying she doesn’t love you anymore and you don’t even remember the last time you had an argument.
 That’s the worst kind of breakup.
 The one where you thought you were both happy, and you had no clue that only one of you was.

-If I had known that it would be the last time I would be holding you, I would hold onto it a little longer.
+If I had known that it would be the last time I would be holding you, I would have hold you in my arms just a little bit longer.